 - Oven-safe: Safe to use in the oven with high temperatures up to 500°F.

-- Easy to maintain: Stainless cookware is clean and safe for dishwashers.
-It is rust-resistant, so you don’t need to season it before cleaning.
+- Easy to maintain: Stainless cookware is easy to clean and safe for dishwashers.
+It is also rust-resistant, so you don’t need to season it before cleaning.

-- Non-reactive nature: This material is non-reactive to acidic or alkaline food, helping to avoid harmful chemicals in your food.
-Because there is no pitting or scratching, your foods do not have a metallic taste or discoloration when cooking.
+- Non-reactive nature: This material is non-reactive to acidic or alkaline food, help to avoid harmful chemicals in your food.
+Because there is no pitting or scratching, your foods do not have metallic taste or discoloration when cooking.

 - No nonstick surface: Stainless steel cookware is typically nonstick and unsuitable for some delicate foods.
-Therefore, to cook in stainless steel, you must use extra oil, which could be bad for your health.
+Therefore, to cook in stainless steel, you have to use extra oil, which could be bad for your health.

-- Not good in heat conductivity: Stainless steel material needs to perform better in heat conductivity.
+- Not good in heat conductivity: Stainless steel material does not perform well in heat conductivity.
 Manufacturers often add an aluminum or copper core inside to enhance this drawback.

-Some points make aluminum and stainless steel cookware distinct from each other; look at the chart below for more information:
+There are some points that make aluminum and stainless steel cookware distinct from each other, look at the chart below for more information:

 |Oven-safe temperature||Oven-safe up to 450 degrees Fahrenheit||Oven-safe up to 500 degrees Fahrenheit|